Gerhard Blechinger: Life

 Blechinger studied art history, ethnology, aesthetics and design theory in Munich and Wuppertal.
-He completed his master's degree at the Ludwig Maximilian University in Munich in 1989 with a thesis on the relationship between architecture and philosophy.
-In 1996 he received his doctorate at the University of Wuppertal near Bazon Brock with a thesis on the French philosopher Jacques Derrida.
+He completed his master's degree at LMU Munich in 1989 with a thesis on the relationship between architecture and philosophy.
+In 1996, he received his doctorate at the University of Wuppertal near Bazon Brock with a thesis on the French philosopher Jacques Derrida.
 His work was published by Passages publisher Wien in 1997 under the title "Apophatik und Politik".

 At the beginning of the 1990s, Gerhard Blechinger recognized the increasing influence that rapidly developing electronic media would have on many areas of life.
 In addition to his work on his doctorate, he also ran an agency at the time that dealt with first-generation media products.
 In 1997, Heinrich Klotz, founder of the Centre for Art and Media Technology (ZKM), brought him to Karlsruhe as a representative for Expo 2000.
-In 1998 he became deputy director of the new media museum under Hans-Peter Schwarz and at the same time head of Medialab.
+In 1998, he became deputy director of the new media museum under Hans-Peter Schwarz and at the same time head of Medialab.
 Blechinger concentrated on expanding media production and research.
 The first prototypes for Web 3.0 applications were created in Blechingers Medialab at the end of the nineties.

 Following Hans-Peter Schwarz's appointment as Rector of the Hochschule für Gestaltung und Kunst Zürich (HGKZ), Blechinger followed him in 2000 as Vice Rector for Research, Development, Services and Technology Transfer.
 His task was to orient research in the field of design to the new technological possibilities and to advance the digitisation of the university.
 At the same time, Blechinger was also head of the IT department at the university and increased the technology budget by a factor of 100 during his seven years of activity.
 At times, the Zurich University of Art and Design raised up to 80% of Swiss research funds for universities of applied sciences.